dij0s/PETAL/thesis/bachelor_thesis.typ

 - Characterizing the needs.
 - Assessing different measures and their impacts ; sobriety (reducing energy consumption), efficiency (more efficient technologies) and production of renewable energy sources.

-Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality.
+Hence, assisting users in energy planning requires a solution that can gather relevant data sources, analyze and present the current energy landscape of the municipality and provide actionable recommendations tailored to the context of the municipality while ensuring compliance with the legislation and guidelines that apply to said municipality.

 Besides that, it had been requested that the user interface has a map showcasing the assessed datapoints within the municipality as well as for the AI to be able to _remember_ the user's preferences and past interactions to have the answer better fit what the user expects.

 These initial requirements established the basis for the project.
 As the solution was evaluated with supervisors on a weekly basis, additional requirements emerged gradually shaping the solution to enhance the overall solution and meet the needs of energy planning.

-#highlight("TODO: ajouter des autres requirements?")
+#highlight("TODO: revoir la dernière phrase, ajouter des autres requirements ?")

-These requirements are summarized in the #ref(<requirements_table>, form: "normal", supplement: it => lower(it.caption.body))) below:
+These requirements are summarized in the #ref(<requirements_table>, form: "normal", supplement: it => lower(it.supplement.text)) below:

 #show table.cell.where(y: 0): strong
 #set table(stroke: (x, y) => if y == 0 {